OverlordsIII/ConfiguredKeepInventory/README.md

 * names saved on death (If specified, if the item is named (through an anvil), and the name of the item is in the config, that item will be saved)
 * disabling of vanishing curse
 * disabling of the binding curse
+* Serverside command system to configure the mod
+* Mod Menu integration for integrated server (i.e singleplayer worlds)
+* Totems activate anywhere in your inventory on death, not just in your hand/offhand
+* Players can teleport where a player has died or used a totem to help them out.
+(Disabled by default)
+* Allows you to autofill your hunger if food is in your inventory
+* Allows totems to work even if you /kill or fall into the void

 ## Inventory Command
 To interact with the mod, do /inventory to access the commands.
 A full tree of the command is listed below.